zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 Items with the context tag `smoked_item` will have its sprite darkened and have smoke particles drawn around it like smoked fish.

-### Draw an item's preserve item's sprite instead of its base sprite (in 1.5.1-beta1)
+### Draw an item's preserve item's sprite instead of its base sprite

 Any item with the context tag `draw_preserve_sprite` will have its sprite be the sprite of its `preservedParentSheetIndex` item instead (if set).